everpeace/k8s-scheduler-extender-example/README.md

 developed by @everpeace.

 We restructured the code to wrap all shared functions and variables into a package `k8s-scheduler-extender`.
+Other referenced  packages including `kubernetes` are copied to `vendor`.

 ## Usage
 You can reference the functions and variables by import the package.